 Jenny: Who won't suspect a thing?

 - Strax seems to be single-minded in his pursuit of the Moon, even when the obvious flaws in his plan are pointed out...

-- Despair Event Horizon: Losing the Ponds has apparently managed to push the Doctor over this.
+- Despair Event Horizon: Losing the Ponds has pushed the Doctor over this.
 Now he's bitter and refuses to help.

 - Foregone Conclusion:

 - Foreshadowing: Turns out there is something living on the Moon.

 - Godzilla Threshold: The narrator says that there is a shadowy fourth member of the Paternoster Gang but his help is only sought "in the direst of circumstances".
 This is promptly Played for Laughs when the circumstances are not the least bit dire.

 - Gonk: The narration explicitly says that Strax's Sontaran looks were so repellant that nobody wanted to photograph him.

 - Refusal of the Call: The Doctor has no interest in anything his friends are suggesting.